Advocacy & Policy

 - Want to work cooperatively with Legislature and Governor on improving access, affordability and the quality of higher education in New Jersey

-Advocacy for Independent Higher Education in New Jersey: AICUNJ
+Advocacy for Independent Higher Education in New Jersey: ICUNJ

-The Association of Independent Colleges and Universities in New Jersey (AICUNJ) is the advocacy organizations that works to support New Jersey’s independent, non-profit institutions.
-Each year, AICUNJ interacts with State government about the importance of non-profit, public mission colleges and universities as a component of the higher education system in the State.
+The Independent Colleges and Universities of New Jersey (ICUNJ) is the advocacy organizations that works to support New Jersey’s independent, non-profit institutions.
+Each year, ICUNJ interacts with State government about the importance of non-profit, public mission colleges and universities as a component of the higher education system in the State.

 Initiatives include lobbying for more direct state aid and advocating for increase in Tuition Aid Grants (TAG) and Educational Opportunity Funding (EOF).